AppDev-ACE/sastraX-backend-api/README.md

 This is a Node.js-based backend API built using Puppeteer to automate login and scrape data from the SASTRA University student portal.
-It provides endpoints for  (as of now):

-- Fetching captcha image
-- Student login validation
-- Attendance percentage
-- Fee due amount

 API Endpoints:
  - /captcha: To fetch captcha and display in UI (GET)